valleys-in-bhutan

 Before you plan your trip, here are some important things to keep in mind:

-• Visa & Entry Fees: Most travelers need a visa, except for a few neighboring countries.
+• Visa & Entry Fees: Most travellers need a visa, except for a few neighbouring countries.

 • Guided Tours: Bhutan requires international tourists to book tours through licensed operators.